Saikhan4601/libft/README.md

-This project has been created as part of the 42 curriculum by <login1>
+This project has been created as part of the 42 curriculum by sadavaas.

 ## Description
 The primary goal is to create a custom C library (libft.a) containing functions.

 The project is divided into three parts:
 Part 1: Reimplementation of functions from the standard C library (libc).
 Part 2: Implementation of additional utility functions for string manipulation, conversion, and file descriptor output.
 Part 3: Implementation of functions for managing a linked list data structure (t_list).

 ## Instructions
 Compilation
 The project is compiled using the provided Makefile.
 All source files must be compiled with the C compiler (cc) using the flags -Wall, -Wextra, and -Werror.

 To compile the library (libft.a), run the following command:

 **`make`** or **`make all`** -- Compiles all .c source files and creates libft.a.
 **`make clean`**	     -- Removes all object files (.o).
 **`make fclean`**	     -- Removes all object files (.o) and the compiled library file (libft.a).
 `make re`	         -- recompiles everything.

 ## Resources
 Standard C Library (libc) Man Pages.